 Shane has been with Camelspace since 2015, moving into the business when it acquired a local Christchurch scaffolding company.
 He splits his time between Christchurch and Wellington, with the various projects happening at each branch determining where he needs to be.
 Shane is responsible for all business operations in the two locations, focusing on sustainable business growth, solving problems and delivering solutions for clients, and managing the local teams.
 The Operations Managers, Business Development Managers and Office Managers report to him.

-Hailing originally from Invercargill Shane entered the workforce in the city in 1985 with the family scaffolding business, Brazier Scaffolding Limited.
-In 1987 by way of a rite of passage, he left the family business to work as an advanced scaffolder in Perth, Western Australia for GKN Mills until returning to New Zealand to assist the family business with the Clyde Dam, awarded after its previous success in executing the Tiwai Point Aluminium Smelter project; two of a number of cornerstone projects putting the family business firmly on the map with which Shane was prominently involved.
+Originally hailing from Invercargill, Shane entered the workforce in 1985 with the family business, Brazier Scaffolding Limited.
+In 1987, he left to gain overseas experience, a rite of passage for many kiwis.
+He worked as an advanced scaffolder in Perth, Western Australia, for GKN Mills before returning to New Zealand when Brazier Scaffolding was awarded the Clyde Dam project, following its previous success in executing the Tiwai Point Aluminium Smelter project.
+Shane was prominently involved in both these cornerstone projects, which put the family business firmly on the map.

 In 1991 Shane embarked on another OE, staying within the industry as a crew leader and advanced scaffolder for Willian Leane Scaffolding in London.
 On his return to NZ in 1992, Shane took up a management position in the family business, by which time it was the largest of its type in the South Island and boasted bases in Invercargill, Queenstown, Christchurch and Dunedin.